awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 ## Step 5: Get Answers to Questions About Your Bill<a name="billing-gs-answer"></a>

 If you have questions about your bill, see the [AWS Knowledge Center](http://aws.amazon.com/premiumsupport/knowledge-center/)\.
 If you don't find the answer that you're looking for in the Knowledge Center, you can access account and billing support free of charge\.
-For more information about AWS Support, see [Contacting Customer Support About Your Bill](billing-get-answers.md)\.
+For more information about AWS Support, see [Getting Help with AWS Billing and Cost Management](billing-get-answers.md)\.
 For information about closing your account, see [Closing an Account](close-account.md)\.

 ## Where Do I Go from Here?<a name="whereto"></a>